-To adjust the slope of a fade: mouse over the fade's curve, and then click and drag the mouse up or down.
+To adjust the slope of a fade: mouse over the fade's curve, and then [ALT]-click and drag the mouse up or down.

-Note again that with a crossfade, you can either mouse over both fade curves to manipulate them in tandem, or you can adjust each fade by itself.
+Note again that with a crossfade, you can either mouse over both fade curves to manipulate them in tandem, or you can adjust each fade by itself - just hold the [ALT] key and drag your target(s).